-Juanita: They always do!
+- Juanita: Get down!
+The aliens can see you!Young Christopher: They look like trash cans, Mom.Juanita: They always do!
 They're aliens, not morons!
 Go get your metal hat! (brandishes a shotgun and shoves the business end of it out the window) HOW DARE YOU INVADE MY PLANET! (fires)

-- Axe Crazy: Chased after Ken with a broken wine bottle at the end of "Mom's Not Nuts," and shot her abusive second husband Bill when he punched her in the face during Titus' wedding.
+- Axe-Crazy: Chased after Ken with a broken wine bottle at the end of "Mom's Not Nuts," and shot her abusive second husband Bill when he punched her in the face during Titus' wedding.

 - Driven to Suicide: How Juanita died.
 The good news is that she didn't take anyone with her when she died.

 - Manipulative Bitch: Ken and Christopher have described Juanita as this.

 Amy Fitzpatrick (Rachel Roth)

 - Tommy: Well, someone's turning into a woman!Amy: Yeah, and I'm looking at her.

 - Agony of the Feet: Tried a Groin Attack on Titus just as she did on his friend, and ended up howling in pain after the hit (to his cup).

 - Does Not Like Men: Justified when you consider that her mom's boyfriend beats the crap out of her when he's drunk and she was molested by a male babysitter whose son sexually harassed her.

 - Hidden Depths: "The Protector" and "Amy's Birthday" shed light on why Amy is such a broken child: Her mother is a drug addict who's too high to raise her own child, her stepfather is a drunk who beats her and, when Amy was a child, she was sexually molested by a family friend who offered to take care of her while her parents were in jail.